rphadol/Log_Analysis/README.md

 4. Move to the vagrant folder by entering: cd ~/vagrant/ 5.Clone/Download the github repository
 6. Unzip repo
-7.Run Vagrant by entering: vagrant up
+7. Run Vagrant by entering: vagrant up
-8.Log into Vagrant VM by entering: vagrant ssh
+8. Log into Vagrant VM by entering: vagrant ssh
-9.Move to Log_analysis directory by entering: cd /vagrant
+9. Move to Log_analysis directory by entering: cd /vagrant
+10. To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql
+11. open another terminal cd to log analysis directory
-10. run news.py file
+12. vagnat up >> vagrant ssh>> cd /vagrant >> run news.py file